akgmage/data-structures-and-algorithms/README.md

 It is not known if the general coin problem can be solved using any greedy algorithm.

+# Dynamic programming

+Dynamic programming is a technique that combines the correctness of complete search and the efficiency of greedy algorithms.
+Dynamic programming can be applied if the problem can be divided into overlapping subproblems that can be solved independently.

 # Pattern 1: Two Pointers

 As the name suggests, the two pointers pattern uses two pointers to iterate over an array or list until the conditions of the problem are satisfied.
 This is useful because it allows us to keep track of the values of two different indexes in a single iteration.
 Whenever there’s a requirement to find two data elements in an array that satisfy a certain condition, the two pointers pattern should be the first strategy to come to mind.